- Department Information

 Study of Islam, its beliefs and practices; history and evolution, including readings from the Quran, the Hadith, and other core Islamic texts.

-Philosophical examination of atheism, focusing on the reasons, if any, for being an atheist.
-Topics may include agnosticism, faith, morality, meaning of life, science and religion, nature of spirituality.
+Philosophical examination of atheism, agnosticism, belief in God, and the reasons, if any, for these three positions.
+Topics may also include morality, humanism, nihilism, science and religion, the meaning of life, and the nature of spirituality.

 |3430||The Bible in Film (4)